SvenVw/fdm/fdm-docs/docs/balance/02-organic-matter.md

     4. **Annual Degradation Formula:** The annual rate of degradation is calculated using an empirical formula that incorporates soil properties and the correction factors.
         `Annual Degradation = a_som_loi * b_depth * a_density_sa * (ln(a_som_loi) * -0.008934 + 0.038228) * TempCorrection`
     5. **Capping:** The calculated annual degradation is capped at a maximum of `3500` kg OM/ha/year to prevent unrealistic values.
         6. **Total Degradation:** The annual degradation rate is multiplied by the number of years in the calculation `Timeframe` to get the total degradation for the period.
+The result of this calculation is then multiplied by -1 to represent a loss from the system.

     *Note: The degradation formula is based on models developed for specific regions (e.g., Flanders, Belgium).
 The dimensional consistency of the empirical formula should be considered within the context of its source.*

     ## 4. Field and Farm Level Balance

     *   **Field Balance:** For each field, the balance is calculated as:
-    `OM Balance = Total EOM Supply - Total OM Degradation`
+        `OM Balance = Total EOM Supply + Total OM Degradation`
 * **Farm Balance:**
     1. The total EOM supply and OM degradation for each field are weighted by the field's area (e.g., `supply_kg_per_field = supply_kg_per_ha * area_ha`).
     2. These weighted totals are summed across all fields that were successfully calculated.